My latest steps into a mouseless life

 - You don’t have to remember or edit anything beforehand, it’ll ask you to connect to the tenant if it needs to and then will ask for any details it needs before running

-- If you use PowerShell 7 it’ll even autocomplete or you can user tab complete to just type ‘add’ and then hit tab a few times
+- If you use PowerShell 7 it’ll even autocomplete, or you can use ‘tab complete’ just type the start like ‘add’ and hitting tab will cycle through all that match

-- I keep the scripts folder on my OneDrive and symlink it to C:\Users\Rick on both my PCs so they’re always sync’d, you don’t have to do that.
+- I keep the scripts folder on my OneDrive and symlink it to C:\Users\Rick on both my PCs so they’re always sync’d.
+If you’re a single PC peasant and don’t case about cloud syncing your scripts you don’t have to bother with that

 Note:

-Claude Guide on modules and shit you need to install to do all of this and how to do the symlink is here: PowerShell Setup and Symlink Obviously you change the folder names to yours
+Claude Guide on modules and shit you need to install to do all of this and how to do the symlink can be found here: PowerShell Setup and Symlink Obviously you change the folder names to yours

 Tells you what mailboxes a user has permissions for This one can take a while